How to Make Cannabutter the Fast, Easy, and Delicious Way

 Low-quality weed will probably be ready in 20 minutes, but you might need an hour for marijuana that has been recently harvested or is still wet.

-Use AVB (already vaped bud) if you want to opt-out of this step.
+Use AVB (already vaped bud) if you want to opt out of this step.
 This term refers to the dry, crispy, dark brown flower left after cannabis has been vaporized.
 Don’t worry, AVB still contains all the precious cannabinoids, even though it’s been used once before.

-What Do You Need to Make Cannabutter?
+What Do You Need for a Weed Butter Recipe?

 The basic ingredients include: